MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 * All of them - Send jokes, give kudos, get some memes, toss out some emoji's or whatever else strikes your fancy.

-## Anything you can do in a Single Page App (SPA)
+## Anything you can do in a single-page app

 Tabs are embedded web pages.
-Pretty much anything you can do in a SPA, you can do in a tab in Teams.
-Just be sure to pay attention to scope - group and channel tabs are for shared experiences, personal tabs are for ... personal experiences.
+Pretty much anything you can do in a single-page app, you can do in a tab in Teams.
+Just be sure to pay attention to scope—group and channel tabs are for shared experiences, personal tabs are for ... personal experiences.
 The team's list of stuff goes on the channel tab, the list of your stuff goes in the personal tab.

 ## Start small